 Boilers are used to create hot water and steam for homes and businesses.
-These systems need wood, electricity, oil, gas or propane to work.
+These systems need wood, electricity, oil, gas, or propane to work.
 Residential boilers do need maintenance sometimes, so knowing how to add water to a boiler is paramount for anyone who owns one.

 When Boiler Water Runs Low

 Boilers need to have enough water to run properly, and adding water to a boiler is essential to avoid overheating.
 One sign that the unit is low on water is when the house isn't heating properly.
-This situation is worsened if the thermostat keeps getting adjusted — this can damage a boiler beyond repair.
+This situation is worsened if the thermostat keeps getting adjusted; this can damage a boiler beyond repair.
 The problem is called "dry firing," which can cause the tank to overheat and then crack.

-A boiler shutting down could be due to other issues as well, such as a malfunctioning pump, closed valve or defective thermostat.
+A boiler shutting down could be due to other issues as well, such as a malfunctioning pump, closed valve, or defective thermostat.
 These problems are red flags that indicate the need for maintenance or repairs.
 Other signs are when the water isn't hot enough or there's no water or little pressure.

-Adding Water to the Boiler
+Adding Water to a Steam Boiler

 It's a good idea to check your boiler once every few weeks or sooner if it's acting up.
 Check the boiler's pressure gauge/sight glass, which is usually found on the side of the unit.
 It looks like a narrow glass tube that's no more than 10 inches high.
 Some boilers have automatic water feeders, while older ones need to have water added manually.
-Boilers with manual valves should be checked more frequently — at least once a week.
+Boilers with manual valves should be checked more frequently, at least once a week.

 Whenever the water level is at the "add" mark, some water needs to be added.
 The system must be shut off and completely cooled down before performing any kind of maintenance, such as adding water.
-The feed water shutoff valves should be near the boiler — turn them off and wait.
+The feed water shutoff valves should be near the boiler.
+Turn them off and wait.

 How to Bleed Radiators

-Once the correct water level is reached, you need to "bleed" the radiators.
-This will determine if the system is running properly.
-Turn on the central heating and then feel the air at each radiator in your home.
-After that, you can turn the heating off.
+With either system type, this will determine if the system is running properly.
+Turn on the central heating and then feel each radiator in your home.
+After that, you can turn off the heat.